tha7556/Tyler-Atkinson-Rest-API/README.md

 <br/>numHidden: The number of hidden nodes to have
 <br/>targetError: The target error to train to

-<br/>POST {site}/backpropagation/run = runs the trained neural network and returns the result
+  - POST {site}/backpropagation/run = runs the trained neural network and returns the result
 <br>It should pass the created network in the JSON that is returned from POST {site}/backpropagation, modifying only the data inside of the input.

 Working on implementing calls for various methods of solving Travelling Salesman as well as others